 WithSecure™ Countercept MDR

-WithSecure™ Countercept acts as an extension of your cyber security team to deal with cyber threat EDR and deter and resist cyber attacks.
+WithSecure™ Countercept acts as an extension of your cyber security team to deter and resist cyber attacks.
 Learn more.Read more

 Want to talk in more detail?

 Complete the form, and we'll be in touch as soon as possible.

 Most businesses stumble from one cyber security crisis to another.
 It’s hardly surprising: as security budgets continue to grow in the face of threats, security leaders must constantly justify the needed to defeat these threats.

 In a Forrester study conducted on behalf of WithSecure, 60% of security decision-makers said they were in reactive mode and failing when it came to cyber.

 Escaping this cycle of reactive behavior, and improving visibility of threats beyond just an attack surface or network perimeter is vital to improving any organization’s cyber security.
 But even that is not enough.

 Outcome based security steps beyond the immediate need to defend, and demonstrates how cyber security can help actively support the pursuit of organizational goals.
 The need is already clear and present: 83% of respondents in the same Forrester poll wanted to adopt outcome-based cyber security approaches.

 We’re going to give you the blueprint to elevate your strategic thinking to:

 Win more business by upgrading your customer experience, compliance and reputation.Read more